grafana/beyla/docs/sources/quickstart/rust.md

 - The `OTEL_EXPORTER_OTLP_PROTOCOL`, `OTEL_EXPORTER_OTLP_ENDPOINT` and `OTEL_EXPORTER_OTLP_HEADERS` variables copied from the previous step.
 - `BEYLA_OPEN_PORT`: the port the instrumented service is using (for example, `80` or `443`).
 If using the example service in the first section of this guide, set this variable to `8080`.

 To facilitate local testing, set the `BEYLA_PRINT_TRACES=true` environment variable.
-This will cause Beyla to print traces to standard output.
+This causes Beyla to print traces to the standard output.

 Notice: Beyla requires administrative (sudo) privileges, or at least it needs to be granted the `CAP_SYS_ADMIN` capability.